arodriguezb52/AI-Research/README.md

 This repository is focused on cutting-edge research in artificial intelligence, specifically:
 - **Entity Resolution**: Advanced techniques for matching and deduplicating entities across datasets
-- **Financial Analysis Agents**: AI-powered agents for financial document analysis and insights
-- **LangGraph Experiments**: Exploration of graph-based language models and reasoning

 ## Projects